 Feature articles with Luxiere Oklahoma magazine including descriptive pieces of impressive homes, (p.
 23) profiles of inspirational people (p.
 16) making a difference in our state, personal obsessions (p.
 14) and little diddies on hidden gems for food (p.
 12), shopping, (p.
 22) and, of course, wine.

 Oklahoma Living magazine has given me so much fun freelance work, starting in 2007.
-Last year, I met one of the most interesting characters I’ve had the pleasure to interview, a Will Rogers impersonator (p.16) who just happened into the job.
+A couple of years ago, I met one of the most interesting characters I’ve had the pleasure to interview, a Will Rogers impersonator (p.16) who just happened into the job.